 Earning points (and their value)

-Outside of your sign-up bonus, you can of course earn points on a number of purchases.
+Outside of your welcome offer, you can of course earn points on a number of purchases.
 The majority of these purchases will earn you 1X points (e.g. $120 spent will earn you 120 points).
 However there are two travel categories that will earn you 5X in points.